Shahanas2003/svm_project/README.md

 2. Model Building:

    * Trained a Support Vector Machine classifier using LinearSVC
-   * Also attempted SVC with RBF kernel for comparison (optional and computationally expensive)
+   * Multiple kernel functions were tested: linear, radial basis function (RBF), polynomial, and sigmoid.
+Each kernel represents a different way of separating data in higher-dimensional space.

 3. Evaluation: